-As of 2015, Exhibitors are required to attend for 16 hours out of every Year of Reception time (very easy to do, if you attend only half of the First Fridays, or a couple of the special Downtown Promotional events), their choice of Receptions &/or Events.
+As of 2018, Exhibitors are only required to attend for 12 hours out of every Year of Reception time (very easy to do, if you attend only half of the First Fridays, or a couple of the special Downtown Promotional events), their choice of Receptions &/or Events.

 You have here the freedom to come in at any time we are open, to visit, &/or to do live Demos of your skills as you desire.
 When you do these Demos, you may work in our large front window, or elsewhere in the Gallery, and you are encouraged to interact with our customers.
 Providing advance notice of the Demo will allow for it to be announced on our website & on our Facebook page.

 We freely offer linking to two personal websites for any & all of our Current Exhibitors in good standing.
 Return linking back to our website is greatly appreciated, but is not required.

 While each of these existing business models has good things to offer, we've taken the best of each to create a new and different business model.
 The owner/manager of Gallery La Crosse has exhibited, as an Artist & a Collector selling Vintage or Antique items, in all four of these familiar models, and will continue to do so at times (based upon terms, opportunity, fundraising events, & need).